Page title guidelines

 Your URL will be automatically generated from your page title.
 Your URLs will be lowercase and you must not change this.
 Our URLs are case sensitive.

 If you change the name of your page, you must edit your URL to match.
-Make sure you inform the edu.nsw team so they can point users to your new page.
+If you do not have permission to make this edit, please contact the edu.nsw support team.
+They can also help you point users to your new page.

 AEM will automatically add hyphens to separate words in your URL.
 Do not edit these.